 Two wires can be utilized between the indoor and outdoor units.
 For this wiring scheme, only the data lines, 1 and 2, are needed between the indoor and outdoor units.
 A 40VA, 208/230 VAC to 24VAC transformer must be installed in the outdoor unit to provide 24VAC power to the outdoor unit's electronic control.
-The transformer is included with the CTK0\AA kit.
-See kit instructions for mounting and wiring instructions.
-Four wires are required between the indoor unit and thermostat.
-NOTE: Use of the CTK0\AA transformer is recommended if installing a dual fuel/fossil fuel system.
+See instruction manual provided with the thermostat for wiring instructions.

+NOTE: Use of a transformer is recommended if installing a dual fuel/fossil fuel system.
 Failure to use the transformer in the outdoor unit could result in over loading of the furnace transformer.